 - Mug or Glass of Beer = Chop or Chopp

-More Things To Know about Bariloche Beer
+Things To Know About Bariloche Craft Beer

 Many of the breweries are located in or near the Bariloche center – but not all.
 We have included a map of our recommended cervecerias in Bariloche at the end of this post.
 Additionally, we have included a link to information and reviews for each Bariloche cerveceria on our list.